Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 11 September 2025 08.59.10 UTC
+- WIB: Kamis, 11 September 2025 10.05.37 UTC
-- WITA: Kamis, 11 September 2025 09.59.10 UTC
+- WITA: Kamis, 11 September 2025 11.05.37 UTC
-- WIT: Kamis, 11 September 2025 10.59.10 UTC
+- WIT: Kamis, 11 September 2025 12.05.37 UTC

 Kutipan Inspiratif:
-"Not all of us can do great things.
-But we can do small things with great love."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: inspirational
+Kategori: success